Applib-HarmonyOS/ArcPageIndicator/README.md

 <tr><td><b>Example of rounded squared spots</b></td><td><img src="gifs/c14.gif" height="120"></td><td><img src="gifs/e14.gif" height="90"></td></tr>
 </table>

-### New in 1.0.2
-* Fixed a crash when the ViewPager was not found
-* Added setViewPager(), to attach the Indicator to dynamically created viewpagers, by referring the Object and not the id reference number

 ### Some maths
-<a href="http://math.stackexchange.com/questions/2093569/points-on-an-ellipse">This question I made</a> helped me solve the
+<a href="http://math.stackexchange.com/questions/2093569/points-on-an-ellipse">This question Mr. Beppi Menozzi made</a> helped him solve the
 ellipse's problem.
 Indeed, finding arcs of constant length on a known ellipse is a problem with a non-finite solution, that needs integrals to be calculated.
 There were at least 5 approaches to solve this problem with acceptable performance:

 * find the points recursively, by iteratively reducing the error until it's close enough to zero.
 Pros: easy to do.
 Cons: adds a indetermined (although very small) time to the drawing process